-- All staff will be required to sign the schools Acceptable use Policy record, which will be reviewed annually. - Pupils will be taught about responsible and acceptable use and given strategies to deal with incidents so they can develop 'safe behaviours'. - The school's e-safety policy will be made available on the school website, and parents will sign an acceptance form when their child starts school. - Information on reporting abuse/bullying, etc will be made available by the school for pupils, staff and parents. - Staff are issued with the 'What to do if?' guide on e-safety issues.
+- All staff will be required to sign the schools Acceptable use Policy record, which will be reviewed annually. - Pupils will be taught about responsible and acceptable use and given strategies to deal with incidents so they can develop 'safe behaviours'. - The school's e-safety policy will be made available and explained to parents, and parents will sign an acceptance form when their child starts school. - Information on reporting abuse/bullying, etc will be made available by the school for pupils, staff and parents. - Staff are issued with the 'What to do if?' guide on e-safety issues (Appendix 1)